-GDP Annual Growth Rate in India averaged 5.67 percent from 1951 until 2021, reaching an all time high of 11.40 percent in the first quarter of 2010 and a record low of -24.40 percent in the second quarter of 2020.
+GDP Annual Growth Rate in India averaged 5.79 percent from 1951 until 2021, reaching an all time high of 20.10 percent in the second quarter of 2021 and a record low of -24.40 percent in the second quarter of 2020.
 This page provides - India GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-India GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2021.
+India GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-GDP Annual Growth Rate in India is expected to be 18.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in India to stand at 6.60 in 12 months time.
-In the long-term, the India GDP Annual Growth Rate is projected to trend around 5.00 percent in 2022 and 6.50 percent in 2023, according to our econometric models.
+GDP Annual Growth Rate in India is expected to be 12.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the India GDP Annual Growth Rate is projected to trend around 7.00 percent in 2022 and 6.50 percent in 2023, according to our econometric models.